-2 RAD-IT Import $\times$
+5 RAD-IT Import - ×

-Status Imp oort
+Status Import

-Imported Status Wil Become
+Imported Status Will Become

-Planned Pro ect $\sim$

-sting

-ject

-Fut
+Planned Project -

+Existing

+Project

+Future

 Not Applicable

 L

-The status values in the two Click Continue to proceed to files don't match.
-Char the next Import steps. ge the mappi ( Continue e Skip
+The status values in the two f files don't match.
+Change the mappings above if desired. the next Import steps Continue Skip

+Close